trimethyl/trimethyl/README.md

 ## Installation

+To install this framework, you have to **replace** your lib directory.

-Open terminal, move to your Titanium project, and type
+So, open terminal, move to your Titanium project, and type

 ```
 git clone https://bitbucket.org/caffeina/trimethyl app/lib
 ```

-All your custom code out of the framework can be placed in `app/lib/app/*`
+All your custom code out of the framework can be placed in `app/lib/app/*`, which is in git-ignore.

 ## Configuration